racket/racket/racket/src/README.txt

    The `configure` script uses OS to find suitable compilation tools, such as `OS-gcc` and `OS-strip`.

- * `--enable-racket=RACKET`, where RACKET is a path to a Racket executable that runs on the build platform; the executable must be the same version of Racket and the same virtual machine (i.e., CS or BC) as being built for the target platform.
+ * `--enable-racket=RACKET`, where RACKET is either "auto" or a path to a Racket executable that runs on the build platform; in the latter case, the executable must be the same version of Racket and the same virtual machine (i.e., CS or BC) as being built for the target platform.

    This flag is needed because building and installing Racket requires running (an existing build of) Racket.